- Hereditary Diffuse Gastric Cancer (HDGC) is caused by inherited mutations in the E-cadherin gene (CDH1).

 - Most people return to largely normal lives 6-12 months after stomach removal (gastrectomy).

-- Annual MRIs are recommended for breast cancer surveillance.
+- Annual MRIs are recommended for breast cancer surveillance from age 30.

 HDGC in New Zealand

 - There are over 500 known HDGC families worldwide, with new families being identified each week.

 - There are approximately 25 known HDGC families in New Zealand.